ramandrosoa/Linear-Regression/R file/Multicollinearity-part1.md

 inflate the variance of the parameter estimates, making them unstable and less reliable.

-The Ridge Regression also known as L2 Regularization helps to shrinks the estimated coefficients towards zero to fix the magnitude inflation by adding a ***small bias***.
+The Ridge Regression also known as L2 Regularization helps to shrink the estimated coefficients towards zero to fix the magnitude inflation by adding a ***small bias***.

-This small bias will be added to the loss function that we will minimize :
+This small bias will be added to the cost function that we will minimize:

 $$
 S = \Sigma_{i=1}^n (y_i-\beta_0-\Sigma_{k=1}^j \beta_k)^2 + \lambda\Sigma_{k=1}^j (\beta_k)^2